tmanbarton/cs314Project/reports/design.md

 ## Server Classes

 In order to support the search feature the *find* protocol will be implemented on the server.
 This will entail adding a new *FindRequest* class to provide responses to *find* requests from the client as shown in the diagram below.
+The *FindRequest* class will perform database queries using the *DBQuery* class, which will return the results of the query as a *Places* object.
+The *Places* object will contain a list of *Place* objects representing each place found in the database matching the request.

 ![class diagram](images/ServerClassesSprint2.png)